automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Agujaceratops.md

 # Agujaceratops
-## Description: It was once classified as a species of Chasmosaurus.
+## It was once classified as a species of Chasmosaurus.